Kate Middleton News: Her Life Made Easier By Princess Diana, Says Paul Burrell

 “Diana broke the mould,” Burrell said in a recent interview with Mirror.“She changed the rules.”

 Burrell claims that it was Princess Diana who gave the Duchess of Cambridge “a safer passage” and made it easier for people like Kate to be accepted into the royal family.
-His thoughts go on about how Diana did it for the daughter-in-law that she never got to meet, and emphasized how Middleton has a lot to be thankful for.
+His thoughts go on about how Diana did it for the daughter-in-law that she never got to meet and emphasized how Middleton has a lot to be thankful for.

 On a sadder note, Paul also expressed his regrets regarding our treatment of the late Princess of Wales.